The 6 Best Energy Gels for Runners

 Best for: sustained energy

 UCAN Edge gels harness UCAN’s LIVSTEADY “revolutionary complex carbohydrate” that delivers a steady stream of energy, rather than a spike of energy like many running gels provide.
 If you suffer from a spike and crash, have stomach upset, or jitters from sugar, then UCAN Edge energy gel is worth trying.
-I have fallen in love with it and think it is best called a STAMINA gel or endurance gel over an energy gel because it just makes you feel FIT.
+Personally, I have fallen in love with these gels and think they are best called a STAMINA gel or endurance gel over an energy gel because it just makes you feel FIT.
 And when I have completed long runs or workouts, I recover almost immediately.

 UCAN gels help you maintain a stable blood sugar level for more consistent energy, endurance, hunger control, and overall metabolic health.
 If you don’t like the idea of consuming a lot of sugar, then UCAN Edge may also be the right fit for you.